U.S. Visa Integrity Fee: What It Means for Travel in 2025-2026

 The increase in U.S. visa prices is expected to affect both tourism and business travel

 Countries with high travel volume to the U.S., like Mexico, India, Canada, and Brazil, are expected to feel the biggest impact.
-Frequent visitors, including foreign students and business professionals, may see their costs rise significantly for regular trips to the United States.
+Frequent visitors, including foreign students and business professionals, may see their U.S. visa fee cost increase significantly for regular trips to the United States.

 Some travel associations have raised concerns that increased costs may discourage international visitors from traveling to the United States.
 In particular, the added cost to ESTA fees is notable, given that they are currently relatively low.